-St. Louis property owners should have the right landlord insurance policy in place to protect their investments.
+As a St. Louis property owner you should protect your investment with landlord insurance.
 This policy is similar to homeowners insurance, but for property owners.
-At Deca Realty, we strongly encourage all our property owners to have a discussion with their insurance agents, to make sure they understand their level of coverage.
+At Deca Property Management, we strongly encourage all our property owners to have a discussion with their insurance agents, to make sure they understand their level of coverage.

-A rental property insurance policy covers the structure.
+A landlord insurance policy covers the structure of the rental property.
 It may also protect your finances in the case of severe St. Louis weather, fire, or damage from criminal acts.
-In addition, your policy can also provide you with coverage against injuries sustained by someone while on your property.
+In addition, landlord insurance policies also provide you with coverage against injuries sustained by someone while on your property.

 Structural damage to rental property is usually covered by a basic policy.
-This same policy can also protect fences, garages, retaining walls, swimming pools and out buildings.
-It can also include coverage for the maintenance equipment and gardening tools that you own and keep stored on the property.
+This same policy can also protect fences, garages, retaining walls, swimming pools and out buildings in addition to maintenance equipment and gardening tools that you own and keep stored on the property.

 A basic Missouri rental property insurance policy can provide coverage for the typical claims a property owner will face.
 Additional coverage can be purchased for things like lost rent, due to an accident or damage.
 Legal fee coverage protects against costs if a legal claim is filed against you.

-A loss of use clause is similar in purpose to tenant damage, but goes significantly further.
+Loss of use coverage is similar in purpose to tenant damage, but goes significantly further.
 This clause is intended to protect the landlord against damage that makes rooms or even the entire building uninhabitable.
 During repairs and inspections, you can’t rent out that apartment or house.
 The result is a significant loss of revenue.
 Landlord insurance will sometimes cover you for as long a year, provided it takes that long to finish the repairs.

 Landlord Insurance vs Homeowners Insurance